 These options control how the Text Editor Object operates when editing a variable.
 These options are ignored if the data source is a database field.

 Use Field Editing Attributes – This option only applies if the Text Editor Object is associated with a variable or formula.
-You can use this if you would like the Text Editor Object to use the attributes assigned to one of the fields in your database (auto-capitalization, Clairvoyance(r), etc..
+You can use this if you would like the Text Editor Object to use the editing attributes assigned to one of the fields in your database (auto-capitalization, Clairvoyance(r), etc..
+It will not use attributes that aren’t invoked as you edit (justification, output pattern.)

 Update Variable Every Key – This option only applies if the Text Editor Object is associated with a variable.
 If this option is enabled, the Text Editor Object will update the value of the variable immediately after every key is pressed.
 Otherwise the variable will not be updated until editing is finished.
 This mode is especially useful when the Text Editor Object is set up to trigger a procedure after every key or most keys.